mouli1508/AI-textbook-Q-A-using-RAG/documentation/7-langgraph.md

-# 🧠 LangChain’s Second Strategy for Long-Term Memory
+# 🧠 LangChain's Second Strategy for Long-Term Memory

 LangChain recently introduced a second approach to agent memory — inspired by **how humans organize memory**.

-This design was shared by LangChain’s CEO during a course with DeepLearning.AI, and it's structured around three types of memory:
+This design was shared by LangChain's CEO during a course with DeepLearning.AI, and it's structured around three types of memory:
 **Semantic, Episodic, and Procedural**.

 ---